Chunking

 • Test 800 tanks : -0.0008 (Slightly under-valued).

-With 800 characters (approximately 120 words), we offer Google theequivalent ofa paragraph is structured.
-Theanalysis shows that the scores of salience were closer to those of the full document.
+With 800 characters (approximately 120 words), we offer Google the equivalent of a paragraph structured.
+The analysis shows that the scores of salience were closer to those of the full document.
 Not bad, eh !

 Theimpact of theOverlap (Overlap)